LUMC/EfDS/README.md

 ## Installation

-For the course you will need to bring a laptop with properly installed Python and Jupyter Notebook development environment.
+For the course you will need to bring a laptop with properly installed Python and a development environment.
 Install (in the order listed below):

 - **Python** (version >= 3.?.?): Follow the download instructions at https://www.python.org/.
 - **pip**: The Python Package Installer.
 It should already be installed during Python installation.
 If that is not the case, follow https://pip.pypa.io/en/stable/installation/.
+- **Microsoft Visual Code**: A free source-code editor made by Microsoft for Windows, Linux and MacOS.
+Follow the instructions at https://code.visualstudio.com/.
-- **Jupyter Notebook**: A (web) application for creating and sharing computational documents.
+- **Jupyter Notebook** (optional): A (web) application for creating and sharing computational documents.
 Follow the instructions at https://jupyter.org/.

 Moreover, you will need: